-- Safety Certificates are not required to identify all defects, so vehicles can have a valid safety certificate but still have major mechanical issues.
+- Safety certificate inspections are not required to identify all defects, so vehicles can have a valid Safety Certificate but still have major mechanical issues.

-- Safety Certificates have a finite life.
-When buying, ensure the certificate is valid and has enough time left on it to complete the registration transfer.
+- When buying, ensure the certificate is valid and has enough time left on it to complete the registration transfer.

 - Except in a few very specific circumstances, you cannot register a car or transfer registration without one.

-- A Safety Certificate is not required if you are trading or selling to a motor dealer.
+- A safety certificate is not required if you are trading or selling to a licensed motor dealer.

 - It is the seller’s legal responsibility to provide the certificate and complete any repairs required to make the vehicle roadworthy.

-- You should never agree to get your own safety certificate as repair costs will then be your responsibility.
+- Buyers should never agree to get their own safety certificate as repair costs will then become their responsibility.

-- A seller is not required to provide a safety certificate for an unregistered vehicle, but we recommend that you request one.
+- A seller is not required to provide a safety certificate for an unregistered vehicle.

 Visit the Department of Transport and Main Roads (TMR) > Safety Certificates for more information.